the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `fallback` - special function executed either when a function that does not exist is called or Ether is sent directly to a contract but receive() does not exist or msg.data is not empty; fallback has a 2300 gas limit when called by transfer or send

+`flashbots` - [independent project](https://ethereum.org/en/developers/docs/mev/) which extends execution clients with a service allowing searchers to submit MEV transactions to validators without revealing them to the public mempool; prevents transactions from being frontrun by generalized frontrunners.

 `fuzzing` - or fuzz testing involves providing invalid, unexpected, or random data as inputs in an attempt to break/crash the system

 `gas` - transactions with higher gas price have higher priority to be included in a block;

 `immutable` - can be set inside the constructor but cannot be modified afterwards, more `gas efficient`: `i_owner` - i meaning immutable

+`impermanent loss` -

 `interface` -

 `internal` - same as private, except it's accessible to contracts that inherit

+`interoperability` -

 `invariant` -